Leadership and Parenting… what’s the connection?

 When someone compliments our children we automatically feel a sense of pride don’t we?
 At the same time when our child is the loud one throwing sand at the other kids on the playground, we might feel a little sting.
 When someone younger or with less experience gets promoted before we do, it shows up.
 When you write “CEO” next to your name on LinkedIn, it’s there too.
 Yes, our ego.

 The most comprehensive way the ego has ever been described to me was by Dr Shefali Tsabary.
-She explains that our ego masks (the many different parts of us that can show up in various scenarios in our lives) come from fear.
+She explains that our “ego masks” (the many different parts of us that can show up in various scenarios in our lives) come from fear.
 They show up as a soldier to protect us, but despite having “good intentions”, they are most often unproductive and at times even destructive in our interactions, or detrimental to our decision making.
 (Also check out the workshop “Keeping Cool Under Pressure”).

 “There is only fear, at the bottom of every reaction.
 Even under arrogance.
 Even under hubris.
 Even under pride…Fear of not being liked, fear of not being accepted, fear of not fitting in, fear of losing control.” - Dr. Shefali Tsabary

-How does this knowledge help us at work, at home?
-Like most things, awareness is the first step.
 When we are showing up with an ego mask on, we are most likely operating from a part of our nervous system (sympathetic) where we are not showing up with the most compassionate energy, with the most creativity, with the best social skills, or with the most rational thought.
 The sooner we can catch ourselves, the sooner we can switch back to our (parasympathetic) nervous system, in which our ability to connect and respond and decide increases.
-(Also see “5 ways in which Mindfulness can help you at work”).
+When are coming from a place with an ego mask on, we are not going to approach people or situations in a way that is most authentic or most productive.

 The beauty of tying leadership to parenthood is that many of us are both, many of the required skills and challenges overlap, and so do many of the tools that you can learn.
 What are some of your most effective rituals?
 Ways of resolving interpersonal issues?
 Tools for feedback conversations?
 Tricks that help you focus?
 (Also check out the workshop “Neuroscience 101”).